-- 1. In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons) - 2.
+- 1. In accordance with Title IX for pregnancy or child birth - 2.
 If a student is called into active duty for the military - 3.
 On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency - 4.
 Financial Hardship - 5.
 Death of an immediate family member (spouse, child, sibling, parent, grandparent) - 6.
 Domestic Violence Situation - 7.
 COVID related - 8.
 Jury Duty/Court Notices (must provide court documents)